jsDrome/ipwa-cli/readme.md

 ## How this works

-All you need to do is spin up a new project, sign up to a few providers, set the tokens and secrets correctly and the rest is magic.
+All you need to do is spin up a new project, sign up to a few providers, set the tokens and secrets correctly and the rest is all magic.
+When you push code, it will just be deployed everywhere in 10 minutes after a series of checks.

 ## Setup Project